1. What are the proposals for the redevelopment of Elizabeth House, Waterloo?

 9. What will you do to minimise dust and noise during construction?

 In addition, all construction works will be limited to a strict set of working hours.
-These are to be agreed with Lambeth but would typically be 08:00 to 18:00 Monday to Friday and 08:00 to 13:00 on Saturdays.

 Any particularly noisy works will be kept to a set of even more limited hours, to ensure that they happen for only a few hours a day and done at a time which causes the least disruption to local people.

 We are expecting a construction timetable of approximately 5 years from the start of site works.
 When complete One Waterloo will be home to a diverse ecosystem of office and retail occupiers.
 The Curve pedestrianised retail street will be home to exciting new shops, restaurants and cafes whilst in the floors above the 1.2 million square feet of workspace will be home to a diverse ecosystem of occupiers, from start-ups and scale-ups through to large organisations.

 11. How will One Waterloo be financed?

 HB Reavis is exploring a range of funding options to support the delivery of the 1.3 million sq ft development.

 12. What are you doing to improve the pedestrian experience around the area?

 The pedestrian experience is based on 3 core pillars; permeability, safety and accessibility, all of which inherent to the scheme’s design.